Willi Baumeister: Work

 Baumeister took part in his first exhibition in 1910, showing figurative works inspired by impressionism.
 His chief interest was even at this time already in cubism and Paul Cézanne, whose work remained important to him throughout his life.
 These influences of impressionism and cubism that shaped Baumeister’s early paintings played an essential role in his work until the end of the 1920s.
 On the one hand, his representational painting was increasingly reduced (abstracting and geometric) as it gained form and lost depth.
 Parallel to the paintings of his friend Oskar Schlemmer, Baumeister’s independent exploration of form and color emerged.
 Already around 1919, his teacher Adolf Hölzel wrote to him: "Out of all of us, you will be the one who will achieve the most."
-Also worth noticing is that the idiosyncratic German path into modernism, expressionism, barely resonates at all in Baumeister’s work, even though he had met, for instance, Franz Marc earlier on, and was certainly acquainted with the works of the Brücke (Bridge) artists and those of the Blaue Reiter (Blue Rider).
+Also worth noticing is that the idiosyncratic German path into modernism, expressionism, barely resonates at all in Baumeister’s work, even though he had met, for instance, Franz Marc earlier on, and was certainly acquainted with the works of the Die Brücke (The Bridge) artists and those of the Der Blaue Reiter (The Blue Rider).

 After his return from the First World War, Baumeister rigorously developed his work further.
 Although one still finds figurative elements in his paintings, the forms grew increasingly geometric and took on a dynamic of their own, and Baumeister broke the traditional connection between form and color.
 Various work groups emerged at this time, including the relief-like wall pictures, and paintings with sports theme (as a symbol for modernity).
 In his painting, the grappling with shapes and material of the painting as well as the relationship between reality and representation became visible.
 Parallel to this development, nonrepresentational painting began to gain a foothold in works that centered on geometric shapes and their relationships to one another in the picture (e.g. Planar Relation of 1920).
 Baumeister’s lively exchange with other German and foreign artists must also be seen as vitally important in the consequent development of his work.
 Indeed, as it was for many of his fellow artists, posing such questions was part of the agenda of the modern age (for example, El Lissitzky, Kazimir Malevich, Wassily Kandinsky, Fernand Léger, Amédée Ozenfant, Le Corbusier, Paul Klee).